 |From Salvador or Lençois to Palmeiras||Return from Palmeiras to Lençois or Salvador|

-In Palmeiras, shared taxis wait for passengers at the bus stop (with the exception of the 00:30 arrival) and take them to the Capão Valley on a 40 min drive, dropping them at Pousada Tatu Feliz, in front of the agency.
+In Palmeiras, shared taxis wait for passengers at the bus stop (except for the buses arriving at night) and take them to the Capão Valley on a 40 min drive, dropping them at Pousada Tatu Feliz, in front of the agency.
 Charge is R$15 per person each way (assuming the car is full).

 Purchase bus tickets directly on the site www.busbud.com/en in English; at the Salvador Bus Station (Rodoviaria) with either Real Expresso Company or Rapido Federal; or at the agency “Shopping Tour” inside ‘Shopping Barra’ mall, Barra district of Salvador.
 Its around €25 each way.
 We recommend purchasing tickets at least 24 hours in advance.

 We can order your tickets for you to collect at the counter of Real Expresso Company (on the first floor of Salvador’s bus terminal, where the ticket offices are) on the day of your departure.
 They will be given to you on presentation of your passports; it will be easier if you state: “já temos passagens reservadas”.
 The ticket price is then €33.
 You can buy your return tickets directly from the Real Expresso offices in Lençois or Capão.

 Outbound: bus to Palmeiras (at 05am, 1pm, 7pm and 11pm) then shared taxi to Capão Valley (R$15 approx, if full).

 Return: shared taxi to Palmeiras then bus to Lençóis (at 6.00, 12.15 and 22.30)

 • Chapada Diamantina – Boipeba and Morro de São Paulo.